ardiantutomo/cinch-assignment/README.md

 I also provided the seeders for dummy data and user. (you can also register a user and use the access token to access the protected routes)

+## Polymorphic Note

+I create new migration file for altering product pricing table.
+It create 2 columns to handle the polymorphic.
+But, I didn't drop the existing product_id at this time to handle backward compatibility (The previous flow without polymorphic)

 ## Implementation Details

 The Product Rental Service API is built using a clean architecture approach, which separates the application into different layers, each with its own responsibility.
 This design pattern helps in maintaining a scalable and maintainable codebase.